 Every celebrity at the 2024 Super Bowl

-Post Malone, Reba McEntire, and Andra Day will take the stage before the game
+Post Malone, Reba McEntire, and Andra Day took to the stage before the game

-Football’s biggest night of the year is officially here with Super Bowl LVIII, and it’s going to pack a stadium full of eager fans and excited A-listers.
+Football’s biggest night of the year has officially come and gone with Super Bowl LVIII, and it brought a packed a stadium full of eager fans and excited A-listers.
 Between the high-intensity championship match and Usher’s extravagant halftime show featuring guest artists, who wouldn’t want to be in the stands for the event?

-On 11 February, the Kansas City Chiefs will go head-to-head for the NFL 2024 title against the San Fransisco 49ers.
-The game will be held for the first time at the Allegiant Stadium in Las Vegas, Nevada, marking a historic moment for the city.
-What’s more, if the Chiefs win on Sunday, it’ll be the first time in 20 years a team has won back-to-back Super Bowls.
+On 11 February, the Kansas City Chiefs went head-to-head for the NFL 2024 title against the San Fransisco 49ers.
+The game was held for the first time at the Allegiant Stadium in Las Vegas, Nevada, marking a historic moment for the city.
+What’s more, when the Chiefs won on Sunday, it marked the first time in 20 years a team has won back-to-back Super Bowls.
 Last year, the Kansas City team beat the Philadelphia Eagles by just three points.

-With the big day right around the corner, several attendees have already started making their way to the stadium, with many flying in early for pre-game festivities.
-Among the anxious fans waiting to take their seats are many high-profile guests ready to watch a good game of football.
+With the big day finally here, several high-profile attendees were pictured in the stadium, with many flying in early for pre-game festivities.

-At the top of the list is the Grammy winner who’s been present for most of the Kansas City Chiefs games this season: Taylor Swift.
+At the top of the list was the Grammy winner, who’s been present for most of the Kansas City Chiefs games this season: Taylor Swift.
 The 34-year-old singer travelled to Vegas from Tokyo, Japan, to watch her boyfriend, Travis Kelce, face off on the field.

 Some fans were worried Swift wouldn’t be able to make the game because of her Eras Tour shows abroad.
 However, the Embassy of Japan issued a formal statement to assure X, formerly known as Twitter, users that she would be there.